-The travel demand model used for the 2045 RTP will be reviewed and maintained, including the base year network and the current plan network.
+The travel demand model used for the 2045 RTP will be reviewed and maintained, while the 2050 update process is underway.
+This includes maintaining and updating the base year network and the current plan network.
 Model capacity to evaluate additional networks that may be necessary to analyze alternatives to conform to air quality requirements will be maintained.
-2045 Plan network will be maintained and updated with the updated demographics for the 2050 Connected Plan.
+2045 Plan network will be maintained and updated with the updated demographics for the 2050 Connected

+Plan.
 Additionally, work will include improving the quality of input data, the accuracy of the output data, and the integration of the model with GIS and mobile emissions modeling requirements, updating the software as well as advancing our ability to model and/or forecast public transportation in the region in accordance with Federal Transit Administration Alternatives Analysis, NEPA and other planning requirements.
 The Present plus Committed model network will be developed and development of scenarios and future networks will continue.
 Modesplit model will be updated as necessary and maintained.